Civil War Civil War Relics for sale. Dug relics and non-dug relics of all kinds. Civil War documents, images and other artifacts. |

 Wonderful tintype in repaired (spine nicely taped) case, depicting a surly-looking Union officer.
 I believe he is holding a M. 1850 Staff and Field Officer's sword.
 His red sash is quite handsome and he has some sort of watch fob or chain that you can see, too.

+Please note that the little white flecks you see on the subject's face (and the dot near his face) are on my scanner bed and NOT on this image.
 Tin image might be the tiniest bit dark, but still better than 95% of what you see at shows or on eBay.
 Email with questions, but know that I CHEERFULLY refund the money of those who are unhappy with what they buy.
 You have a generous ten day examination period (most dealers offer three days).
 If unhappy for any reason, send it back and I will refund your money AND pay return shipping.
 How's that for fair?
+(Sold)

 Click image to enlarge